formsandflows/PACo/Components/PACo_Dialog_A.md

 The width of a button depends on a minimal width property, if an icon is added and the length of the text to show.

+This canvas component has its "OnReset" property configured.
+When a canvas component instance is reset, the text shown in the button is reset.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.

 ## Custom properties